manpreethsai/Web-app/README.md

 2. Second module helps him to reserve a ticket.
    - Second module inserts values into the tables on reservation.
 3. Using third module he can cancel a reserved ticket.
-    - Third module deletes values from the table on cancellation of tickets.
+   -Third module deletes values from the table on cancellation of tickets.